caden147/tic-tac-toe-game/README.md

 * Game update request: Type code 5.
 A single byte message protocol describing a move performed by the user.
 The number represents the tile to perform the move on.
 The expected response is either a game update response giving the new board state or a text message response explaining that the move was not permitted.
 * Join game request: a small text message protocol with type code 6 and the string giving the name of the other player in the game to join.
 Only one game is permitted between 2 players at a time.
 The expected response is a game update response giving the state of the board if successful and a text message response explaining what went wrong if unsuccessful.
 * Quit game request: consists only of type code 7.
-* Chat message protocol: a text message protocol with type code 8 and the string containing a chat message.
+* Chat message protocol: a text message protocol with type code 8 and the string containing a chat message to send to the other person playing the active game.
 There is no expected response message.
 * Game creation protocol: a small text message protocol with type code 9 and the string containing the name of the player to invite to the game.
 The expected response is a text message explaining if the game creation was successful.

 Message Protocols for Communicating From the Server to the Client:
 * Base help response: a text message protocol with type code 0.
 The string contains a help message giving some information on how to communicate with the server.
 * Help response with argument: a text message protocol with type code 1.
 If the request argument refers to a help topic supported by the server, the string contains help information on that topic.
 Otherwise, it reports that the received topic was not supported and additionally sends the base help text.
 * Text message response: a text message protocol with type code 4 for giving miscellaneous updates to the client.
+* Game update response: a game board message protocol with type code 5.
+This gives the board for the active game and is sent when a player joins a game or after a move is made.
+* Chat message response: a text message protocol with type code 9 sending a text message to the desired recipient.

 Meeting notes: